juhp/dnf-repo/README.md

 Use {cabal,stack,cabal-rpm} install.

 ## Contributing
-dnf-repo is currently distributed under a BSD license.
+dnf-repo is distributed under the GPL license version 3 or later.

 The source repository is https://github.com/juhp/dnf-repo/